tom-x-s/RB-MediaPrototype/README.md

 ```

-### Once you have everything setup the rest will happen on it's own.
-The code will execute on pageload and all content will be loaded in based on the conditions you set for it.
+#### Once you have everything setup the rest will happen on it's own.
+The code will execute on pageload and all content will be loaded based on the conditions you set for it.